-Hamburg's notorious red light district to the east of the city centre in the St Pauli zone has become its second-greatest tourist attraction, according to the city management.
+Hamburg's notorious red light district, to the east of the city centre in the St Pauli zone, has become one of its greatest tourist attractions.
 The Reeperbahn (Rope Street) is where rope used to be produced for the ships in the harbour.
 It is now a half-mile long street which, along with its cross-streets, is filled with bright lights and flirtatious prostitutes, crammed with bars and establishments offering erotic entertainment.
 The Reeperbahn became the neighbourhood where sailors of old were encouraged to seek entertainment after they were banned from invading the city's more respectable areas in the 19th century.
 The district also boasts an Erotic Art Museum (at Nobistor 10A), which is privately owned and restricted to persons over 16.
-The Beatles used to play in a club in the area which is now a Pizza Hut and there is a tribute to them called the Beatlesplatz where there are aluminum silhouettes of the band as they looked when they played in Hamburg.
+The Beatles used to play in a club in the area which is now a Pizza Hut and there is a tribute to them called the Beatlesplatz where there are aluminium silhouettes of the band as they looked when they played in Hamburg.

 Although the district is extremely popular it will not delight everyone and you should not visit if you are offended by prostitution.
 It is better to explore on foot because parking is very expensive and hard to come by.
 There is a possibility of petty crime in the area so travellers should remain vigilant.